PolloProMC/The-broken-denizen/README.md

 This plugin has events that crash the Minecraft client, but **no crash method is provided**.
 You must research and supply one yourself (e.g. particle crash).

+To insert a crash, go to the bottom of the script, above the ignore section, and look for the "nullcrash" command.
+You can insert a crash of your choise there.

 If no crash is chosen, the plugin will just kick the player.